ishwar-ikm/basic-node-projects/README.md

 - **Technologies Used**: Node.js, Express.js, ejs, Axios.
 - **Link to Project Folder**: [[Link to the folder]](https://github.com/ishwar-ikm/basic-node-projects/tree/main/Sun%20Safe%20Tracker)

+### Project 3: [Joke API Express Server]
+- **Description**: This project is a simple Express.js server that provides a RESTful API for managing jokes.
+Users can interact with the API to get random jokes, retrieve specific jokes by ID, filter jokes by type, create new jokes, update existing jokes, and delete jokes.
+It also includes the ability to delete all jokes with authorization using a master key.
+- **Technologies Used**: Node.js, Express.js, body-parser, EJS.
+- **Link to Project Repository**: [[Link to the folder]](https://github.com/ishwar-ikm/basic-node-projects/tree/main/JokeAPI)

+### Project 4: [Blog Web Application]
+- **Description**: This project is a simple blog web application built with Node.js, Express, and EJS templates.
+It allows you to create, edit, and delete blog posts.
+Users can view a list of blog posts on the main page, create new blog posts, edit existing posts, and delete blog posts.
+It also serves static CSS files for styling the application.
+- **Technologies Used**: Node.js, Express.js, EJS, Axios.
+- **Link to Project Repository**: [Blog Web Application](https://github.com/ishwar-ikm/basic-node-projects/tree/main/Blog%20Web%20Application)

 ...

 ## How to Run